|Add to your personal catalog|

 PL-105 Introduction to Logic (Either Semester; Yearly; 3.00 Credits; H) An analysis of practical reasoning skills, including a systematic approach to informal arguments and the meaning of everyday claims.
 Aristotelian logic, Venn Diagrams, propositional logic and symbolic logic are included.

-PL-106 Introduction to Ethics (Fall; Yearly; 3.00 Credits; H) Examines the historically valid ethical approaches to problems, i.e., pragmatic, relativistic and absolute and the application of such methods to contemporary ethical dilemmas, e.g., abortion, terrorism, euthanasia and capital punishment.
+PL-106 Introduction to Ethics (Either Semester; Yearly; 3.00 Credits; H) Examines the historically valid ethical approaches to problems, i.e., pragmatic, relativistic and absolute and the application of such methods to contemporary ethical dilemmas, e.g., abortion, terrorism, euthanasia and capital punishment.

-PL-115 Human Nature (Fall; Yearly; 3.00 Credits; H) An introduction to philosophy through an examination of seven theories of human nature: Plato, Marx, Freud, Sartre, Hobbes, Skinner, and Christianity.
+PL-115 Human Nature (Either Semester; Yearly; 3.00 Credits; H) An introduction to philosophy through an examination of seven theories of human nature: Plato, Marx, Freud, Sartre, Hobbes, Skinner, and Christianity.

 PL-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the departments to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.